-As featured in Om Yoga and Lifestyle Magazine
+As published in Om Yoga and Lifestyle Magazine

 Enrolling onto an adult training course can be both an exciting and challenging time in your life.

-Many people enrol onto a training course in order to start a new chapter in their life, and are keen to meet like minded people, who share a common passion.
+Many people enroll onto a training course in order to start a new chapter in their life and are keen to meet like-minded people, who share a common passion.
 As a result, many students meet close friends on their training course who become a valuable support network once they have graduated from the programme.

 The following tips can help you negotiate your way through adult training and the academic aspects of your course: